 Critical Digital Pedagogy, Curriculum, and Design.
 6-month hybrid collaboration with Iliff School of Theology.
 Sponsored by Associate Dean of Curriculum and Assessment.
 Denver, CO.
 2017.

 Keynote: "Critical Pedagogy and Learning Online."
 OpenTEL Conference at The Open University.
-Milton Keynes, UK.
+Milton Keynes, ENG.
 2017.

 Digital Pedagogy Lab Warwick.
 University of Warwick.
-Coventry, UK.
+Coventry, ENG.
 2017.

 Professional Learning Community formation and leadership.
 18-month hybrid collaboration with University of Dayton English Department.
 Dayton, OH.
 2016-2017